mengdi1012/ActionAgainstHunger/deliverables/deliverable3/README.md

 As a teacher: View post and create post
    Create the post:
-   1. sign in with Teacher account: **User:** t1_uoft / **Password**:123456
+   1. sign in with Teacher account: **User:** t1_uoft / **Password**:123456 and this will redirect to the homepage.
-   2. click the new post button, the page will redirect to the page for create post.
+   2. on home page click the new post button, the page will redirect to the page for create post.
-   3. In the create post page, user can type the title, type and content for the post.
+   3. In the create post page, user can type the title, type(either public or private) and content for the post.
    4. Click the create button to create the post and store it in database.

 View post:
-   1. sign in with Teacher account: **User:** t1_uoft / **Password**:123456
+   1. sign in with Teacher account: **User:** t1_uoft / **Password**:123456 and this will redirect to the homepage.
-   2. Click the title of the post to go into the corresponding post page or they can use the search functionality to do that(for now we don’t implement the full functionality for this, only implement partial functionality, it will be completed on deliverable 3 ).
-   3. User can type the post title in the text area beside the reach button, then use search to search the corresponding page.
-   4. User can also use the refresh button to display the newest post in the global post page.(for now we don’t implement the full functionality for this, only implement partial functionality, it will be completed on deliverable 3 )
+   2. On homepage they can click the public button to view the public posts, they can click the title of each post to go into details of each posts.
+   3. On homepage they can click the private the button to view the posts for their school's posts, they can click the title of each post to go into details of each posts.

 Make comments:
    1. sign in with Teacher account: t1_uoft / password:123456
-   2. Click Search button, assume we search some post
+   2. User can use the view post feature to go into any posts.
-   3. User can make comments through the comment box on the bottom of the page.
+   3. User can make comments through the comment box on the page.
-   4. User can use refresh button to display the newest comments for this post.

 Every user:  update password
 Steps: